IBM/maximo-labs/MkDocs/monitor_custom_function_9.1/docs/index.md

-# Welcome to the Maximo Monitor 9.1 </br>Custom Function
+# Welcome to the Maximo Monitor 9.1 </br>Custom Function lab

 !!! info
     This Maximo Monitor lab demonstrates how to package, register and apply custom function.